tmax818/github-pull-request-basics/README.md

 continue to learn more about collaboration and how git enables you to track and edit projects to your heart's content!

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/github-pull-request-basics' title='Github Pull Request Basics'>Github Pull Request Basics</a> on Learn.co and start learning to code for free.</p>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/github-pull-request-basics' title='Github Pull Request Basics'>GitHub Pull Request Basics</a> on Learn.co and start learning to code for free.</p>

 [pr]: https://github.com/ruby/ruby/pull/1051